acid-info/logos.co/docs/comms.md

 ---
 title: Comms
 sidebar_position: 4
-description: Waku is the peer-to-peer communication layer for the Logos Network State.
+description: Waku is the peer-to-peer communication layer for the Logos Network.
 ---

 # Waku

-<p><u>Waku</u> is the peer-to-peer communication layer for the Logos network state.
+<p><u>Waku</u> is the peer-to-peer communication layer for the Logos network.
 It removes centralised third parties from messaging, enabling private, scalable, censorship-resistant communication.</p>

 **Private**: Waku leverages cutting-edge zero-knowledge encryption to guarantee all messaging and associated metadata benefit from rock-solid privacy, protecting users from third-party intervention.